fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 ### create-react-app

-Instead od Vite you can also use the older generation tool [create-react-app](https://github.com/facebookincubator/create-react-app) in the course to set up the applications.
+Instead of Vite you can also use the older generation tool [create-react-app](https://github.com/facebookincubator/create-react-app) in the course to set up the applications.
 The most visible difference to Vite is the name of the application startup file, which is <i>index.js</i>.

 The way to start the application is also different, it is started with a command